UPPMAX/HPC-python/docs/index.rst

       - use Python for ML and on GPUs.
    - This course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.

+   - **We aim to give this course in spring and fall every year.*

 .. admonition:: **Your expectations?**

     - Find best practices for using Python at an HPC centre